psychemedia/island-storynotes/_spithead_mutiny_src.md

 Under these circumstances, he left it to the candour and justice of the House to judge, whether the conduct of his Majesty's Ministers, so far as the view of this Motion went, could at all be considered as qualified with the name of guilt.

-Before he concluded, he thought it his duty to add, that by the last accounts which arrived from Portsmouth, and which the haziness of the weather rendered less perfect than could be wished, it appeared that there was a disposition in the Fleet to return to their duty, which he hoped would be so happily improved, to remove speedily all anxiety on the subject.—He would not say that he was yet so fully possessed of particulars as to state, with confidence, what might remove apprehensions; but hee had at least a dawn of hope, that subordination and tranquility would soon be restored.
+Before he concluded, he thought it his duty to add, that by the last accounts which arrived from Portsmouth, and which the haziness of the weather rendered less perfect than could be wished, it appeared that there was a disposition in the Fleet to return to their duty, which he hoped would be so happily improved, to remove speedily all anxiety on the subject.—He would not say that he was yet so fully possessed of particulars as to state, with confidence, what might remove apprehensions; but he had at least a dawn of hope, that subordination and tranquility would soon be restored.
 But be the judgment of the House on him, what it might, he hoped at least they would not, if they conceived that censuring him would contribute to that event, disturb their own prospects, or deprive the public of the benefit of whatever censure might fall on him.

 *Sir William Geary* said, that if the House, impressed an carried away by the eloquence of the Honourable Gentleman who made the Motion, should come hastily and intemperately to a decision on so serious a point, they would afterwards repent it, and be the first to condemn the precipitancy of their own conduct.—He would, therefore, again, and again, express his wish, that the Motion might be postponed, especially as the Hon.
 Mover did not seem himself to have made up his mind, even on the manner, of its wording.‚As the Motion originally stood, it only implied an omission on the part of the Minister; as it now stood amended, it charged the Minister with a direct Commission.—In every view of the subject, he was confidently persuaded that the Hon.
 Gentleman should defer his Motion.